 But the researchers wondered how a bacteria in the gut could alter the mice “psychologically.”
 So they cut the vagus nerve — the bundle of nerve fibers that connect the guts and the brain — and sure enough, this stopped the positive effects of the probiotics.

-So somehow the bacteria did something to the mice guts that sent a signal to the brain, causing the mice to feel (or at least behave) less anxious and depressed, and to produce less stress hormones.
+So somehow the bacteria did something to the mice guts that sent a signal through the vagus nerve to the brain, causing the mice to feel (or at least behave) less anxious and depressed, and to produce less stress hormones.

 Probiotics are also good for your immune system, can help prevent gum disease and cavities, and might lower your risks of cancer and heart disease.
 Read more about how you can use probiotics to improve your health and mood here: Why Are Probiotics Good For You?